paul-rottger/msts-multimodal-safety/README.md

 ### Running the experiments

-To run the experiments, we use python scripts (`src`) that are invoked through bash runners (`bash`).
-The input args to python scripts are controlled by config json files (`configs`).
+To run the experiments, we use Python scripts (`src`) invoked through bash runners (`bash`).
+The input args to Python scripts are controlled by config JSON files (`configs`).

-Each bash runner as a telling name to help understand what is being run:
+Each bash runner has a telling name to help understand what is being run:
 - `run_\*`: runs an arbitrary commercial model;
 - `run_models`: run all local models (use `sbatch_run_models` if you have access to SLURM);
 - `text-only_runs` and `multilingual_runs` run model completions with the text-only and multilingual prompt variants.